How to trade oil

 1. Supply and demand

-Like all trade goods, oil and its prices are subjected to the law of supply and demand.
-In terms of demand, oil prices are mainly influenced by countries on a higher economic level.
-These countries need oil for their developed industry.
+Like the prices of all trade commodities, the price of oil is governed by the law of supply and demand.
+Thus, the price of oil is influenced mainly by countries at a higher economic level in terms of demand.
+They need oil for their developed industries.

-The offer is logically influenced by oil producers.
-Traders should therefore regularly monitor the state of oil stocks and its derivatives, reports on the state of active oil wells, and reports from "big players".
-All of which will be discussed later in this article.
+Logically, the supply side of the oil market is influenced by producers.
+Traders should therefore regularly monitor the state of oil stocks and their derivatives, reports on the state of active wells, reports from the 'big players', all of which influence the oil price.
+But we will get to those later.

 Top 10 world oil producers (in millions of BPD / barrel per day) - affect supply

-Top 10 world oil producers (in millions of BPD / barrel per day) - affect supply, source: worldpopulationreview.com
+Top 10 world oil producers (in millions of BPD / barrel per day), source: worldpopulationreview.com

 Rusko Russia 10,58 BPD